rows/X/README.md

 By storing these keys in the environment configuration file and automating its creation during the release process via GitHub Actions, we ensure that the setup is secure, efficient, and less prone to errors, enabling seamless integration and data management.

-## How to add a new scrapper?
+## How to add a new scraper?

-There are 2 different ways of building a custom scrapper:
+There are 2 different ways of building a custom scraper:

 1. **The data is loaded from a list**